The ultimate household chores list for all the family

 • Preparing and cooking meals

-There are chores that are recommended to be done on a weekly basis that can be rotated between family members so that everyone has a chance to help out.
-Weekly chores take a bit more time than daily chores but are still manageable with some organisation.
+Some chores are recommended to be done every week.
+These can be rotated between family members so that everyone can help.
+Weekly chores take longer than daily ones but are still manageable with some organisation.
 Weekly chores typically include:

 • Watering plants